ooker777/docs-1/docs/Advanced setup/advanced.md

 > [!info] Build time take (in my testing repo) takes $2.14~min$.

 ## Netlify

+> [!warning] You need to download [this file](https://github.com/ObsidianPublisher/actions/blob/main/template/deploy/netlify.yml) and put it in your `.github/workflows` folder.

 As before, you need to create a Netlify repository and set-it.
 You must keep the repository and the auto-deploy.
 If you **want** to prevent the auto-publishing at each push, you **need** to prepend each commit by `[skip netlify]`.